 With our research we are part of the following huger or collaborative research activities:

-The special focus lies on the development of carbon-based materials for catalysis in form of versatile supports or as catalysts themselves.
+The special focus lies on the development of carbon-based electrodes and catalyst.
 In order to ensure a high reproducibility and highly pure materials, polymers and carbides are employed as the carbon precursors.
 Particular attention is paid to the precise control of the pore structure from the sub-nanometer towards the mm scale, including spatially varying properties.
 In this sense, core/shell carbon particles as well as hierarchically structured open cellular materials are prepared.
 For the later one an unprecedented high degree of freedom is available through a newly developed stereolithographic 3D printing route.
 For catalytic applications, surface functional groups are introduced or noble and base metals are deposited in controlled amount, size and shape on these carbons by various methods.
 The in-depth material characterization is the cornerstone in the etzoldlab to connect the resulting material properties with the synthesis procedure and conditions.
 Among the variety of characterization techniques applied, a special focus is on high-resolution physi- and chemisorption and thermogravimetric analysis coupled with mass spectrometry.

 - T. Ariyanto, G.-R. Zhang, F. Riyahi, J. Gläsel and B.J.M.
 Etzold „Controlled synthesis of core-shell carbide-derived carbons through in situ generated chlorine“.
 Carbon 115, (2017) 442.

 - M. Munoz, S. Ponce, G.-R. Zhang and B.J.M.
 Etzold„Size-controlled PtNi nanoparticles as highly efficient catalyst for hydrodechlorination reactions“.
 Appl.
 Catal.
 B. 192, (2016) 1.